hunter-teacher-cert/summer-2020-topics-project-public-key-encryption/README.md

 ### PublicKeyEncryption*.java
 This set of java files serve as coding templates for students to create their own implementation of the RSA algorithm.

 PublicKeyEncryption.java contains the full working code.

 PublicKeyEncryptionMild.java, PublicKeyEncryptionMedium.java, and PublicKeyEncryptionSpicy.java serve as differentiated student facing activities with varying levels of scaffolding.
-(Mild provides the greatest level of scaffolding, and spicy the least)

 ### EncryptDecryptDriver*.java
 This set of java files contain methods to accept input, format output, and test student work on PublicKeyEncryption*.java.

+EncryptDecryptDriver.java contains the full working code.

+EncryptDecryptDriverMild.java, EncryptDecryptDriverMedium.java, and EncryptDecryptDriverSpicy.java are differentiated with varying levels of scaffolding.

 ### funwithrsa.java.
 This java file contains methods for prime factorizing, and multiplying large numbers used to generate data for runtime analysis.